- Types of Fibre

 Fibre leaves the stomach and small intestine and ends up in the large intestine.

-It’s commonly thought fibre is only concerned with preventing constipation, but humble fibre is now known to be connected to a wide range of health effects.
+It’s commonly thought fibre is only concerned with preventing constipation, but fibre is now known to be connected to a wide range of health effects.

 Fibre has traditionally been classified as either soluble or insoluble, although science now understands there’s a crossover between these two categories.